laravel/docs/scout.md

     'queue' => true,

 > {note} Algolia and Meilisearch process updates to indexes/records asynchronously.
-This means settting `scout.queue` to `false` will not wait for the driver to finish with it's update to the index.
+This means setting `scout.queue` to `false` will not wait for the driver to finish with it's update to the index as it's [not recommended](https://www.algolia.com/doc/guides/sending-and-managing-data/send-and-update-your-data/in-depth/index-operations-are-asynchronous/) to wait for potentially long running operations.

 <a name="configuration"></a>
 ## Configuration